mil-tokyo/soba/doc/index.md

 * *selector* : CSS selector to specify a DOM object which contains the figure drawn by the Soba instance

 ### Description
-By constructor, Soba class creates and initialize a SVG object to draw figure in a DOM object which is specified by *selector*.
+By constructor, Soba class creates and initializes a SVG object to draw figure in a DOM object which is specified by *selector*.

 ### Sample
 ```HTML